volatile keyword in java with example?

 private volatile String mState;

-The volatile variable value will be read from main memory and not from thread local cache in multi-threaded applications.
+- The volatile variable value will be read from the main memory and not from the thread-local cache in multi-threaded applications.

-The volatile keyword is used for a variable when multiple threads trying to access the variable
+- The volatile keyword is used for a variable when multiple threads try to access the variable.

 - This makes variable guarantees that always value is consistent.